 For example, Autoklose will automate your sales email outreach but not at the expense of personalization.
 It will save 5 hours per week per sales representative in prospecting, and allow them to focus on other high-value tasks.

-Other things that you can put on autopilot are social media management, customer support, or booking meetings.
+Other things that you can put on autopilot are social media management, customer support, communications, or booking meetings.

 The trick is to assess tasks that require critical thinking and human touch and distinguish them from those simple, repetitive ones that can be easily performed by a smart tool.